despresc/languagetag/README.md

 The `languagetags` library provides [BCP47](https://tools.ietf.org/html/bcp47)-compliant language tag parsing and processing tools.
-For tag and subtag validation and canonicalization, and other registry-related processing, it uses the `languagetags-gen` package in this repository to generate the relevant functions from a copy of the [IANA subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) in `languagetags-gen/registry/bcp47`.
+The types and functions related to subtag validation, canonicalization, and other registry-related processing are generated automatically using the `languagetags-gen` package in this repository, which reads from a local copy of the [IANA subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) in `languagetags-gen/registry/bcp47`.
 The date of the repository that is used can be found at the top of that file, or in the documentation